Primordial black holes through preheating instabilities in $\alpha$-attractor models: Primordial black hole characterization

-The results reveal that as $\alpha$ decreases, the mass fraction shifts toward higher values of $k$, since for each model the expansion after inflation (before setting to matter-dominated) is not exactly the same.
-Further, we observe that (1) as $\alpha$ decreases, more modes enter the IB, broadening the distribution, and (2) these modes grow faster, leading to a lower threshold $\delta_c(k)$, and consequently to a higher $\beta(k)$.
-Overall, this results in a broader mass fraction that grows for smaller values of $\alpha$.
+Overall, these effects result in a broader mass fraction that grows for smaller values of $\alpha$.
 If one increases the duration of preheating, we have checked that the value of $\alpha$ becomes irrelevant since almost the majority of the perturbations have enough time to collapse, resulting in an overproduction of PBH.
-This occurs for a duration of preheating of approximately 12-13 e-folds since at this stage the IB broadens to the point of including the modes belonging to the non-linear regime of the power spectrum.
-In that case, the mass fraction $\beta(k)$ becomes flat and fixed at 1 for the PS formalism, independently of $\alpha$.
+This occurs for a duration of preheating of approximately 12-13 e-folds since at this stage the IB broadens to the point of including the modes belonging to the non-linear regime of the power spectrum {and also the threshold decreases drastically}.
+In that case, the mass fraction $\beta(k)$ becomes flat and fixed at 1 for the {altered-}PS formalism, independently of $\alpha$.
 This is what we refer to as an overproduction of PBH.

+{In the literature, one can find estimations for the threshold coming from the Compaction Function approach \cite{Shibata:1999zs, Harada:2015yda,Harada:2023ffo,Musco:2018rwt,Escriva:2019phb,Harada:2024trx,Young:2024jsu}.
+However, as we explain in Appendix~\ref{app:AppendixB}, these thresholds are obtained numerically and, to the best of our knowledge, the studies focus almost exclusively on radiation-dominated backgrounds.
+For this reason, we do not take into account such an approach.}